 Here are some tips to get started!

 Note: You must be signed into NCU in order to access Academic Writer.
 If you are not signed in, the link will route you to the NCU sign-in page.
 Academic Writer is not compatible with Internet Explorer and Microsoft Edge; therefore, we suggest using another browser to avoid any issues.

 2. Select the “Welcome” tab at the top of the screen and then select “Log In.”

 3. If you have not yet created an account, see the Academic Success Center’s FAQ on creating an account if you need assistance.
 If you have created an account, log in (credentials from APA Style CENTRAL will be the same).

 4. Review a description of the three centers and go to the one that best fits your needs (or try them all).

 WRITE Center Note: Like other websites, Academic Writer occasionally undergoes maintenance or experiences technical issues.
 To avoid losing access to your work, be sure to download your work after every use.

 Document Open in Multiple Locations Error

-Academic Writer is aware of users incorrectly receiving an error message incorrectly telling the user that they have multiple instances open when they do not.
-When the user receives this message, then they can verify that no other instance is overwriting their paper by doing the following:
+Academic Writer is aware of users receiving an error message informing the user that they have multiple instances of the document open when they do not.
+When the user receives this message, they can verify that no other instance is overwriting their paper by doing the following:

-If the user sees the text that they added in step #1, then everything is okay.
-If they do not see the text, then there is another instance open that is overriding the body content.
-The other instance will need to be closed before the user will be able to save their document in the Academic Writer platform.
+If you see the text that you added in step #1, then everything is okay.
+If you do not see the text, then there is another instance open that is overriding the body content.
+The other instance will need to be closed before you will be able to save your document in the Academic Writer platform.